Cymdeithas Edward Llwyd

 Cymdeithas Edward Llwyd (Edward Llwyd Society) is a Welsh natural history organisation whose name commemorates the great Welsh natural historian, geographer and linguist Edward Llwyd (1660–1709).

-The Cymdeithas Edward Llwyd organises regular country walks throughout Wales in sites of interest of the Welsh environment, including SSSIs and post-industrial landscapes.
+Cymdeithas Edward Llwyd organises regular country walks throughout Wales in sites of interest to the Welsh environment, including SSSIs and post-industrial landscapes.
 These are Welsh-language walking groups, although learners are just as welcome.

 They also organise a variety of nature and environmental activities, including lectures, publications and conservation work.
 They have worked on collecting and documenting the names of natural species.

-in 2010 society held a conference on Welsh toponymy, at which it was agreed to form the Welsh Place-Name Society.
+In 2010, the society held a conference on Welsh toponymy, at which it was agreed to form the Welsh Place-Name Society.